lea-lgbt/about-lea-lgbt/src/index.md

 # Welcome to lea.lgbt

-This are the about pages of [lea.lgbt](https://lea.lgbt), a mastodon instance.
+These are the about pages of [lea.lgbt](https://lea.lgbt), a mastodon instance.

 ## Why the name "lea.lgbt"?